-At the year end the group had \$3.97m of intangible assets (2016: \$5.09m) including \$3.59m (2016: \$4.69m) of capitalised development costs.
-During 2017 \$0.76m of internal costs were capitalised.
+At the year end the group had \$3.71m of intangible assets (2017: \$3.97m) including \$3.46m (2017: \$3.59m) of capitalised development costs.
+During 2018 \$1.21m of internal costs were capitalised.

-The Directors and Management assess each project according to International Accounting Standard (IAS) 38: Intangible Assets criteria throughout the project life.
-Judgement is required to determine whether criteria are met, in particular the future economic benefits that will be generated and the intention of the Group to complete development and use or sell the asset.
+The Directors and Management assess each project according to the capitalisation criteria set out in International Accounting Standard (IAS) 38: Intangible Assets criteria throughout the project life.
+Judgement is required to determine whether the criteria are met, in particular whether future economic benefits will be generated and the intention of the Group to complete development and use or sell the asset.
 These judgements are dependent on expectations of future events.